operating-systems concurrency

 Integrated Deadlock Strategy

-An integrated deadlock strategy is a comprehensive approach to managing deadlocks by grouping system resources into distinct classes and applying the most efficient management technique (prevention, avoidance, or detection) to each class based on its characteristics.
+An integrated deadlock strategy manages deadlocks by grouping resources into classes and applying the most suitable technique (prevention, avoidance, or detection) to each class.

 Implementation

-2. Global Prevention: Assign a linear ordering to these classes.
-A process can only request resources from a class if it holds no resources from a higher-ordered class.
+Assign a linear ordering to resource classes.
+A process can only request resources from a class if it holds none from a higher-ordered class.
 This prevents circular wait between classes.